macmullensantiago/Apuntes--/README.md

         capable of learning and modifying their output on the basis of their input (“experience”), machines themselves rather than people will design the next generations of machines.

+   ## Continuos Integration System (CI)
+        * Will build and test our code every time there's a change
+        * Once we our code automatically built and tested, the next automatation step is continous deployment, which is sometimes called continous delivery (CD)

+          - Tools
+            * Jenkins
+            * Travis

+       * Pipelines
+          - Specify the steps that need to run to get the result you want
+        * Artifacts
+          - The name used to describe any files that are generated as part of the pipeline

    ## Specialize